WombatLinux/uspm-old/README.md

 `PACKAGECODE` is the install/uninstall script, it contains all the code necessary to install that package

 `PACKAGEDATA` is the JSON data that will get added by the package manager to the master list.

+The tarballs usually will contain the files necessary to install already compiled code.

 ## Building and Installing
 This package requires **at least** `cJSON` ([found here](https://github.com/DaveGamble/cJSON)) and libcurl